ClojureBridgeLondon/workshop-content-gitbook/introducing-clojure/clojure-svg-graphics.md

            :d "M 75,75 C 50,90 50,110 35,110"}]
 ```

-Or simply replace the code with this complete answer001
+Or simply replace the code with this example

 ```clojure
 (defn concentric-circles []